Larder Love

 So is this a jam or a chutney?
 You don’t have to look for setting points like you do in jam making because you make this just as you do a chutney, super easy.
 Maybe it’s because of the maple syrup and that touch of sweetness that makes jam seem like the right name here, who knows.

-This is a jam for the grownups.
+This bacon jam is one for the grownups.
 Maybe the perfect foodie gift for the man in your life.
 While we’re on the subject of those foodie gifts, check out my huge round-up of recipes for homemade liqueurs and edible gifts for Christmas.

 Why you’re going to love this

-• Because it’s so damn easy to make.
+• Because bacon jam is so damn easy to make.

-• This is seriously useful stuff, and I don’t just mean on toast and such, read on for more great uses for your bacon and whisky jam.
+• This is seriously useful stuff, and I don’t just mean on toast and such, read on for more great uses for your bacon jam.

 ingredients for the jam